epinzur/rag_datasets/legal_documents/sda.md

 This Agreement shall be governed by and construed in accordance with the laws of **California, United States**.

 9.2 **Entire Agreement**:
-This Agreement, along with the NDA, Intellectual Property Licensing Agreement, and SLA, constitutes the entire agreement between the parties, as detailed in Section 9.3.
+This Agreement, along with the NDA, IPLA, and SLA, constitutes the entire agreement between the parties, as detailed in **Section 9.3**.

 ---